Using Skupper Podman

 • skupper switch podman

-If you enter this command, all subsequent command target podman rather than Kubernetes for all terminal sessions.
+If you enter this command, all subsequent command target Podman rather than Kubernetes for all terminal sessions.

 To determine which mode is currently active: